 Christensen, who famously coined the term disruptive innovation, is not too fond of his school’s new online learning venture, HBX, which was announced in March.
 The venture’s first offering is a $1,500 online program of three fundamental business courses for undergraduates and recent graduates of liberal arts programs.

 Christensen, who has predicted that half of the universities in the U.S. could face bankruptcy within 15 years due to technology, questions whether HBX is radical enough to allow HBS to survive the threat posed by online education.

 In some cases, Christensen allows, companies have “survived disruption, but in every case they set up an independent business unit that let people learn how to play ball in the new game,” he told The New York Times, which disclosed the disagreement in an article on Sunday (June 1).
-HBX, he argues, is too closely tied to the business school and not disruptive enough.
+HBX, he argues, is too closely tied to the business school and not disruptive enough as an HBS strategy for online education.
 “What they’re doing is, in my language, a sustaining innovation.
 It’s not truly disruptive.”

 CHRISTENSEN THINKS HBX IS NOT DISRUPTIVE ENOUGH

 The only way for a market leader like HBS to survive disruptive innovation, believes the professor, is by disrupting their existing businesses themselves with an offering that is inexpensive, open, and simple.
 But Harvard consciously decided not to do that with HBX.
 Instead, it is beginning its foray into online education with a proprietary platform and a new product that does not cannibalize its existing programs.
 “I think that we’ve way overshot the needs of customers,” Christensen said.
 “I worry that we’re a little too technologically ambitious.”
 The school will eventually offer executive education programs online, including a course on disruptive innovation by Christensen, author of The Innovator’s Dilemma.